 Identifying and acknowledging your loss(es) is important.
 Deciding to accept and resolve them is even more important.
 The decision to accept and resolve the loss(es) you identified above is a decision to grieve them.

 Our culture minimizes grief by either denying it or promoting quick and efficient ways to deal with it.
 However, neither of these strategies work because grief is real and grieving is a process.
-Masking the reality of grief and the pain that is felt doesn’t benefit those who are suffering from loss.
+Masking the reality of grief from miscarriage and the pain that is felt doesn’t benefit those who are suffering from loss.

 Your losses are real.
 Your grief is real.
 Your pain is real.
 Your ability to move through the grieving process and experience healing is also real.

 Grieving rarely moves through a series of steps in a linear fashion.
 Grief tends to intensify and diminish in cycles over a period of time.
 People work through their grieving processes differently—some more quickly then others.
 The intensity of feeling also varies from person to person.